 The Honoka'a Hongwanji Buddhist Mission's $Hond\bar{o}$ with Priest's Residence, Social Hall with Columbarium, Judo $D\bar{o}j\bar{o}$ building and the Cemetery retain a high degree of integrity in terms of location, design, setting, materials, workmanship, feeling, and association.
 These features of the complex continue to perform their original, and complementary, functions.
-While the Judo $D\bar{o}j\bar{o}$ was moved 48 years ago, and the Social Hall erected 48 years ago, both will soon reach the 50-year standard for both the Hawai'i and National Registers of Historic Places.
+The Judo $D\bar{o}j\bar{o}$ was moved 50 years ago, and the Social Hall erected 50 years ago, making them both eligible within the 50-year standard for both the Hawai'i and National Registers of Historic Places.
 The only alteration to the 1951 Temple building is the jalousie windows replacing the original single double-hung geometric-patterned, translucent and textured glass windows in the front towers, thus providing for better air circulation within the two tower rooms.
 Grillwork or fenestration resembling the original windows is recommended should future window renovations be required.

-onokaʻa Hongwanji Buddhist Mission me of Property Hawaiʻi, Hawaiʻi County and State 8.
-S tateme ent of Significance "x" in National Register Criteria one or more boxes for the criteria qualifying the property for N National Register X Property is associated with events that have made a significant obroad patterns of our history. contribution to the В. І Property is associated with the lives of persons significant in ou r past.
-X ( Property embodies the distinctive characteristics of a type, periodic construction or represents the work of a master, or possesses his or represents a significant and distinguishable entity whose combindividual distinction. gh artistic values, Property has yielded, or is likely to yield, information importan history. t in prehistory or nsiderations n all the boxes that apply.)
-X Owned by a religious institution or used for religious purposes X В. І Removed from its original location (Judo $D\bar{o}j\bar{o}$ ) only by a short distance C. A A birthplace or grave X D. 1 A cemetery E. 1 A reconstructed building, object, or structure F. 1 A commemorative property v G. I Less than 50 years old or achieving significance within the past 50 years
+Honokaʻa Hongwanji Bud Name of Property ddhist Mission Hawaiʻi, Hawaiʻi County and State 8.
+Statement of Significance nal Register Criteria or more boxes for the criteria qualifying the property for National Register 1 1 1 1 ty is associated with events that have meatherns of our history. nade a significant contribution to the B. Proper ty is associated with the lives of person ns significant in our past. constru or repr ty embodies the distinctive characterist action or represents the work of a maste resents a significant and distinguishable dual distinction. er, or possesses high artistic values, D. Proper history ty has yielded, or is likely to yield, info ormation important in prehistory or Criteria Consider (Mark "x" in all th e boxes that apply.) x A. Owned d by a religious institution or used for re eligious purposes x B. Remov ved from its original location (Judo $D\bar{o}j$ (\bar{o}) only by a short distance C. A birth nplace or grave X D. A ceme etery E. A reco instructed building, object, or structure F. A com memorative property G. Less th nan 50 years old or achieving significan ace within the past 50 years

 Honoka'a Hongwanji Buddhist Mission Hawai'i, Hawai'i Name of Property County and State Areas of Significance (Enter categories from instructions.)
-RELIGION SOCIAL HISTORY\ ARCHITECTURE Period of Significance 1929-1971 (period of historical significance) Significant Dates 1929 - Initial Construction of Dōjō 1934 - Addition to Dōiō 1938 - Deed from Honoka'a Sugar Co. to the Honoka'a Hongwanji Buddhist Mission 1941-1945 - World War II and Japanese American internment 1950 - New Hongwanji Temple and Priest's Residence under construction 1951 - New Hongwanji Temple building dedicated 1955 - Hongwanji Charter of Incorporation.
+RELIGION SOCIAL HISTORY ARCHITECTURE Period of Significance 1929-1971 (period of historical significance) Significant Dates 1929 - Initial Construction of Dōjō 1934 - Addition to Dōjō 1938 - Deed from Honoka'a Sugar Co. to the Honoka'a Hongwanji Buddhist Mission 1941-1945 - World War II and Japanese American internment 1950 - New Hongwanji Temple and Priest's Residence under construction 1951 - New Hongwanji Temple building dedicated 1955 - Hongwanji Charter of Incorporation.
 Deed for 3.83 acres for the Community Memorial Cemetery Association.
 1960 - Second addition to Dōjō 1970 - Social Hall under construction 1971 - Relocation of Dōjō, Dedication of Social Hall Significant Person (Complete only if Criterion B is marked above.)
-Cultural Affiliation Japanese American Buddhism Japanese American Architect/Builder Charles S. Kohara of Honolulu and Hilo, architect for the 1950-1051 new/current Hondō
+N/A Cultural Affiliation Japanese American Buddhism Japanese American Architect/Builder Charles S. Kohara of Honolulu and Hilo, architect for the 1950-1051 new/current Hondō